 - Public Health England (national drug treatment monitoring system)

 We will only receive information about the local authority results of this national research in anonymised form and any reports published by the DCLG will ensure that families and individuals are not identifiable.

-If we alone or with other councils in Greater Manchester decides it's necessary to supplement the above national research and this involves personal information, this will be carried out in line with the safeguards listed above.
+If we alone, or with other councils in Greater Manchester, decide it's necessary to supplement the above national research and this involves personal information, this will be carried out in line with the safeguards listed above.